rwbl/domoticz-plugin-soil-moisture-monitor/README.md

 ## Domoticz Add Hardware Soil Moisure Monitor
 **IMPORTANT**
-Prior adding, set in the Domoticz Settings the option to allow new hardware.
+Prior adding, set GUI Stup > Settings > Hardware the option to allow new hardware.
 If this option is not enabled, no new soilmoisture device is created.
 Check in the Domoticz log as error message Python script at the line where the new device is used (i.e. Domoticz.Debug("Device created: "+Devices[1].Name))

-In Domoticz Web UI, select tab Setup > Hardware and add the new hardware Soil Moisture Monitor.
+In the GUI Setup > Hardware add the new hardware Soil Moisture Monitor.
 The initial check interval is set at 60 seconds.
 This is a good value for testing, but for finalversion set tohigher value like once per hour (3600 seconds).

 ## Add Hardware - Check the Domoticz Log
-After adding,ensure to check the Domoticz Log (Domoticz Web UI, select tab Setup > Log)
+After adding,ensure to check the Domoticz Log (GUI Setup > Log)
 ![soil-moisture-monitor-h](https://user-images.githubusercontent.com/47274144/58539922-a7e22900-81f8-11e9-81f4-d54615b13dd6.png)

 _Example:_